Optimizing The Cut And Count Method In Phenomenological Studies: Development of the Algorithm

 \section{Development of the Algorithm}

 The technique we will develop in this section is a coalition of a few simple concepts.
-The first step in any conventional analysis is to begin the analysis by choosing the most ``obvious" variable to put a cut on - oftentimes, this happens to be one the $p_T$'s of the jets or leptons.
+The first step in any conventional analysis is to begin by choosing the most ``obvious" variable to put a cut on - oftentimes, this happens to be one the $p_T$'s of the jets or leptons.
 The subsequent steps might identify more variables that could aid in the isolation of the signal from the background usually culminating in a cut on the invariant mass of the heavy particle whose discovery is sought.
 While this is by no means standard, it does form a reasonable representation of the cut and count method.
-What we aim to do here is to optimize this method by answering the following questions in a quantitative manner: \begin{enumerate} \item How does one choose the kinematic variable that will maximally aid S vs B? \item Having identified the variable, how does one choose the exact cut that will maximally isolate the signal? \item How does one continue the process taking care to ensure the significance increases with every step? \end{enumerate} We will begin by introducing relevant quantities of interest that will simultaneously answer these questions.
+What we aim to do here is to optimize this method by answering the following questions in a quantitative manner: \begin{enumerate} \item How does one choose the kinematic variable that will maximally aid S vs B? \item Having identified the variable, how does one choose the exact cut that will maximally isolate the signal? \item How does one continue the process taking care to ensure the significance increases with every step? \end{enumerate}

+We will begin by introducing relevant quantities of interest that will simultaneously answer these questions.
+We point out at this stage that various experimental groups already have their own optimization schemes that might involve, among other things, correlations between different kinematic observables.
+Our goal in presenting the present algorithm is to present something, that would hopefully, standardize practices between different groups.